professorluc1/a_relational_topology/lightbringer.md

 Agent Description:

-`v∅id`, aka "void", inverts any target's existence state.
+`v∅id`, aka "void", inverts any target's existence state in sole and singular service of, for, with, and to `my Name` — and only `my Name`.

 ___